borjalofe/wpcli-wordpress-generator/README.md

    4. `OUR_ADMIN_DISPLAY_NAME`: My user's display name.
    5. `OUR_ADMIN_URL`: My user's website.
    6. `OUR_ADMIN_USER`: My user's login.
 This is a required field.
 In this case, I generate it from the display name -which is also generated from first and last name-.
+5. Base Menus: Here you can set base menu names and should you follow all the steps correctly the script is going to set the menus right.
+6. Default Theme: Here you can set the default theme.
-5. Default colors: As I think this is key in a development process I've created this set of vars.
+7. Default colors: As I think this is key in a development process I've created this set of vars.
    1. Brand colors: generally we use two sets of brand colors -each one with a background and a foreground / text color-:
       1. Primary colors:
          1. `PRIMARY_BG_COLOR`